7oiden/mercury-shoes-sp2/README.md

 - Use a file upload field to upload images to Strapi, or
 - Use a text input that allows a URL to be entered.
 This allows an image from an external URL to be used as the product image.

-Create form(s) that allow products to be added and edited.
+Create a form that allow products to be added and edited.
 The form must allow the user to toggle whether a product is featured.

 Allow products to be deleted.
 Before a product is deleted you must display a confirmation dialog.
 The product should only be deleted if the user confirms.

 ## Built With

-You can list a the tech stack that you've used over here

 - HTML
 - Javascript
 - Sass

+## API

 - [Strapi](https://strapi.io)
 - [Heroku](https://heroku.com)